← Back to recipes

 10. 10

-Garnish with fresh coriander and serve with rice or flatbread.
+Garnish with 2 tbsp fresh coriander, chopped and serve with rice or flatbread.

 Ingredients